vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

 ## 9.1 Introduction

 More often than not the data you need for your program will come from somewhere else - either from user input or a file.
-Especially for more complex data it becomes essential to be able to read in data files, do something with the data, and write out a new file with modified information or a set of analysis results.
+Especially for more complex data, it becomes essential to be able to read in data files, do something with the data, and write out a new file with modified information or a set of analysis results.

 ## 9.2 Reading files